-Table 4-1 to Table 4-5 summarise the results of the air quality assessment for 2015 and provide a comparison with the results of the assessments carried out in previous years since 2008 (the year in which the Air Quality Directive came into force).
+Table 4-1 to Table 4-5 summarise the results of the air quality assessment for 2016 and provide a comparison with the results of the assessments carried out in previous years since 2008 (the year in which the Air Quality Directive came into force).
 For information on compliance with the 1st and 2nd Daughter Directives in earlier years, please see the 2012 or earlier reports in this series.
 Table 4-1 shows the number of zones exceeding the limit value plus any agreed margin of tolerance applicable in the relevant year (i.e. the numbers of zones that were non-compliant).
-If any additional zones were within the limit value plus an agreed MOT (and therefore compliant), this is shown in the footnotes.
-As explained in section 3 above (p4), there are no longer any margins of tolerance (MOT) in force for these or any other pollutants.
+If any additional zones were within the limit value plus an agreed MOT (and therefore compliant), for example for NO2, this is shown in the footnotes.
+As of 1st January 2015, there are no longer any margins of tolerance (MOT) in force for any pollutants.